Painting Walls and Trim the Same Color

 Painting cabinets the same color as your walls creates a cohesive, built-in feel.
 Even after market cabinets can look custom when they’re painted well.

 The beauty of this trend is that it can fit seamlessly into any design style.
 It is right at home with the simplest of styles.
-You can see it here in the Shaker style, where I painted my simple Peg Rail to match my garage walls, door, and trim.
+You can see it above in the style of our Shaker cabinets.

-Yet having walls and trim the same color would look just as beautiful in a home with ornate woodwork or in a Craftsman with thick, squared off trim – it doesn’t matter!
+Painting walls and trim the same color would look just as beautiful in a home with ornate woodwork or in a Craftsman with thick, squared off trim.
 This simple design works with all home designs!

 And because of its simplicity, this trend lets other design elements in a room be the stars.
 Beautiful artwork, furniture, or textiles can take center stage, because they have the perfect, neutral backdrop.

 I love my spaces to be warm and cozy.
 I create this atmosphere by keeping my color palette and furnishings neutral.
 Get my tips for creating a neutral living room.

 However, if you want color, drama, and excitement paint your moldings and walls a dark and moody color!
 Think of emerald green, navy blue, or even black… the options are endless.